CENTRE SUSTAINABILITY RESOURCES

 We've created an action plan to help plan the year, and make sure you're reaching different actions across the spectrum of sustainability.
 This template may also help to communicate with families and the community on what the centre is doing!

-LINKS TO ACTIVITIES WITH KIDS AND FAMILIES
+ACTIVITIES WITH KIDS AND FAMILIES

 We encourage you to get creative with resources!
 For instance, try leaf painting/printing instead of paintbrushes.